Classic Novels of English Literature: A Cultural and Historical Exploration

 Course Description

 In this class, we'll explore well-known English novels.
 We'll learn about their history, impact, and main points, like the story, characters, and themes.
 By talking about these books in small groups, you'll enjoy and understand them better.
 The novels studied in this course are inspired by The Well-Trained Mind: A Guide to Classical Education at Home by Susan Wise Bauer and Jessie Wise (2016) which is based on the trivium method of education, a classical approach which emphasises critical thinking and analytical skills.
-Our aim is to help new readers love English literature and improve their reading and speaking skills.
+The aim is to help new readers love English literature and improve their reading and speaking skills.

 Spring Semester Classes